samir-gandhi/pipeline-example-platform/README.md

 ## Project Base Setup
 Click "Use this template" :wink:
 On the next screen be sure to click "include all branches".
-Then name the `sko-tf-bifrost`
+Then name the `ping-terraform-demo`

 The repo will be created in your Github account.